ADHD Testing in San Jose and Campbell

 Children and teens benefit from an ADHD evaluation to receive options for support and guidance with school-based needs and treatment plans.
 Individuals aged 16 and under also receive a personalized story book and/or age-appropriate letter explaining testing and findings.

-What is involved with ADHD testing?
+What is involved with ADHD testing in San Jose?

 To diagnose ADHD, a thorough description of one’s childhood history is required.
 Family members are often involved in this part of the process if the person seeking testing is an adult.
 Given that the diagnostic criteria for ADD/ADHD includes presence of symptoms across multiple settings before age 12, this developmental time frame is especially important to explore.